 A detailed explanation of the Inquiry’s procedures can be found in Ruling No 1.

-The first public hearing was held in Wellington on 4 April 2019.
+The first public hearing on the modules was held in Wellington on 4 April 2019.
 Presentations and submissions covered the political and military context of the current conflict, including New Zealand's involvement.
-The Inquiry also heard from NZDF on the issue of location of the events on 21/22 August 2010 (i.e. Operation Burnham).
-Minute No 11 describes the agenda further.
+The Inquiry also heard from the New Zealand Defence Force on the issue of location of the events on 21/22 August 2010 (i.e. Operation Burnham).

 What is a core participant?